 Fundraising activities will be permitted as long as the purpose of the fundraising is clearly stated prior to and during the activity and is visible on all promotional information.

 All contributions to the WPA-PAC shall be held in an account separate from the funds of the Washington Pilots Association.
-All contributions shall be used as expenditures to carry out the purposes of the WPA-PAC, including administration of the WPA-PAC Board and for no other purpose.
+All contributions shall be used as expenditures to carry out the purposes of the WPA-PAC, including administration of the Board and for no other purpose.

 Policies and decisions concerning political expenditures or distribution of any contributions shall be the responsibility of the Board.
-No expenditure shall be made at a time when there is a vacancy in either the office of the Chair or Treasurer of WPA-PAC Board.
+No expenditure shall be made at a time when there is a vacancy in either the office of the Chair or Treasurer of Board.

 ARTICLE IV